-Once you arrive in Australia, you will attend the orientation program organised by the International Student Support team, which will help you get familiar with the campus and the resources available to you.
+Once you arrive in Australia, you will attend the orientation program organised by the International student advisory team, which will help you get familiar with the campus and the resources available to you.
 You will also be enrolled into the subjects you've selected as part of orientation.

 Completion of studies